 If you put your face next to the round-shaped glass...

-"There are 224 circle-shaped convex lens like this,” says Nakamura-san.
+"There are 224 circle-shaped convex lenses like this,” says Nakamura-san.
 “Light is diffused as it goes through the window.”

-That concludes our 30 minute guided tour.
+That concludes our 30-minute guided tour.
 This whole building is like a museum, so I’m continually surprised that it is still actively used for public functions.
-Events are held here from time to time, even in the rooms which we weren’t allowed to go in today.
+Events are held here from time to time, even in the rooms we weren’t allowed to today.
 I would have loved to see inside these.

 There's still so much to see!
 Highlights of the Public Hall

 At the end of the tour, visitors doing the “Special Course” are free to walk around the building until lunch at 11.30 (except for the assembly hall and the reserved meeting rooms).
-Let's have a look round to have a look at some of the things we didn’t get to see on the guided tour.
+So let's look around at some of the things we didn’t get to see on the guided tour.

-Because the building is still actively used a public facility, there are some rooms where visitors are not allowed.
-If you really want to see them, you should come to one of the concerts or lectures that are held here.
+Because the building is still actively used as a public facility, there are some rooms where visitors are not allowed.
+If you really want to see them, you should come to one of the concerts or lectures held here.